wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/create-device-configuration-profiles/includes/7-add-email-settings.md

 Microsoft Intune includes different email settings you can deploy to devices in your organization.
 Most platforms have a native or built-in email app on the device.
-Using Intune, configure the built-in email app to connect to Microsoft Exchange.
+Using Intune, you can configure the built-in email app to connect to Microsoft Exchange.
 End users then connect, authenticate, and synchronize their organizational email accounts on their mobile devices.
-By creating and deploying an email profile, you can confirm settings are standard across many devices.
+By creating and deploying an email configuration profile, you can confirm settings are standard across many devices in your organization.
 By configuring standard settings, you can help reduce support calls from end users who don't know the correct email settings.

 You can use email profiles to configure the built-in email settings for the following devices:
 - Android device administrator on Samsung Knox Standard 5.0 and newer